 Everyone is trying to add more personality to their range and this means that larger stores are now looking to stock smaller brands to make them appear to be in touch with smaller businesses and hopefully bank in on their loyal followers and fans as well as their more sustainable approaches to business.

-Urban Outfitters now stock a small range from Sun Day of London, showing that you don't have to have a large range to be stocked in some of the more well known retailers.
-Some large retailers will take smaller ranges for their flag ship stores where they have more room to try different and new product categories and suppliers.
+Urban Outfitters now stock a small range from Sun Day of London, showing that you don't have to have a large range to be stocked in some of the more well-known retailers.
+Some large retailers will take smaller ranges for their flagship stores where they have more room to try different and new product categories and suppliers.

 Selfridges stock a decent range of The Completist notebooks and a few other independent brands.

-In Liberty stationery department some of the displays give the impression that the items displayed are from smaller independent brands and that might very well be the case.
+In the Liberty stationery department some of the displays give the impression that the items displayed are from smaller independent brands and that might very well be the case.

 Queue barriers or displays

-Pay attention to what types of products are displayed by the queue barriers or on the tills as these are likely to be really good sellers that the stores has invested more heavily in as they always drive volume.
-Pay attention to what sort of price points they stock by the tills take pictures.
+Pay attention to what types of products are displayed by the queue barriers or on the tills as these are likely to be really good sellers that the stores have invested more heavily in as they always drive volume.
+Pay attention to what sort of price points they stock by the tills and take pictures.